 Deposits, Cancellations and Rescheduling

-When a job is booked, we collect an advance payment for the job for one hour of service for in-state jobs, or for 10% of the estimated total cost, whichever is greater.
+When a job is booked, we collect an advance payment for the job for our minimum labor charge, or for 10% of the estimated total cost, whichever is greater.
 For interstate moves, the required deposit is equal to 10% of the flat rate quoted.
 The deposit is applied towards the final cost of the move at the move’s completion.
 This deposit is non-refundable if a job is cancelled or rescheduled less than 7 calendar days prior to the job’s scheduled date.
 Although our goal is to be as accommodating as we can, a last-minute cancellation or rescheduling can be a major inconvenience for the team assigned to a job, and disrupts our ability to schedule a different potential job.

 Hazardous or Unsanitary Sites